-The following data lists the ancillary data required in this algorithm.
-Ancillary data represents data that requires information not included in the ABI observations or geo-location data.
+Ancillary data are data that requires information not included in the satellite observations, derived products, or geo-location data.
+The following ancillary data are required:

-- Land mask - Coast mask
+Land mask

-These dataset comes from the MODIS geolocation data, which originates from the NASA 1km global land cover classification.
-There are total three values in the current land and coast mask as input.
-Value 0 represents the ocean water surface, including shallow ocean (ocean is less than 5 kilometers from the coast or with depth less than 50 meters), moderate or continental ocean (ocean is more than 5 kilometers from the coast and with depth between 50 and 500 meters), and deep ocean (depth larger than 500 meters) as categorized in MODIS geolocation data; value 1 stands for in-land water surface, including shallow inland water (inland water less than 5 kilometer from shoreline or depth less than 50 meters), ephemeral water, and deep inland water (inland water more than 5 kilometer from shoreline and depth more than 50 meters); value 2 means land surface, including land, ocean coastlines, and lake shorelines.
+These data come from the geolocation data.
+There are total four values in the current land mask as input.
+Value 0 represents the ocean water surface, including shallow ocean (ocean is less than 5 kilometers from the coast or with depth less than 50 meters), moderate or continental ocean

+(ocean is more than 5 kilometers from the coast and with depth between 50 and 500 meters), and deep ocean (depth larger than 500 meters) as categorized in MODIS geolocation data; value 1 stands for in-land water surface, including shallow inland water (inland water less than 5 kilometer from shoreline or depth less than 50 meters), ephemeral water, and deep inland water (inland water more than 5 kilometer from shoreline and depth more than 50 meters); value 2 means land surface, including land, ocean coastlines, and lake shorelines; value 3 includes all other pixels, including bow-tie delete pixels.